 Here we have a basic front-end component that simply displays a "Hello, World!" message.

 Download: Hello World component

-In the com_drwho example component, we demonstrate working with a simple database table.
+In the com_drwho example component, we demonstrate working with a few simple database tables.
 The example shows how to output a listing (with pagination), a form for entering new items, and saving to the database.